 By: Troy Allen | VP Cloud Services

 RPA, or Robotic Process Automation, is becoming more prevalent in the world of business process automation.
-In its simplest form, RPA is the practice of utilizing bots or Artificial Intelligence to analyze information and make recommendations for actions based on that analysis.
+In its simplest form, RPA is the practice of utilizing bots or Artificial Intelligence (AI) to analyze information and make recommendations for actions based on that analysis.
 RPA is not a static set of rules that a process follows.
 It is an evolving model that learns and adapts by examining recommendations and the actual actions taken and adjusts future actions based on what it has “learned.”
-In short, RPA is business process automation driven by Artificial intelligence that learns as it goes to provide increasingly accurate actions and results.
+In short, RPA is business process automation driven by artificial intelligence that learns as it goes to provide increasingly accurate actions and results.

 As with business process automation, RPA can be utilized for many common tasks in an organization.
 Insurance companies leverage RPA to automate the onboarding of new clients and validate insurance claims to reduce the amount of human-based processing while increasing accuracy.
 Manufacturing companies utilize RPA to process Bill of Material documents and Purchase Order management.
 Both examples focus on automatically processing documents and associated information that normally requires a high level of human interaction and decision making.

-RPA and Document Understanding in Action
+RPA and Intelligent Document Processing in Action

 Onboarding new employees requires a large amount of information to be collected and processed.
 Typical employers accept and track candidate applications, compensation details, candidate/employee profiles, onboarding documentation, performance management documentation, and various state and federal employee documents.
 This can result in 15 to 20 documents being processed for each employee being hired.

-Imagine an organization that hires thousands of employees for seasonal work, this can result in 2,000 or more documents that have to be reviewed, processed, and acted upon in a very quick timeframe.
-Considering that a single document may take a human resource worker 2 minutes to review and make critical decisions about it, and up to 2 hours per document to complete its process, this can result in over 4,000 hours of processing.
-Assuming the average resource cost for the participants involved in the processing of new employees is $25 an hour, the company could be looking at over $100,000 just to onboard these new employees.
-This cost is most likely higher considering that not every candidate is a fit for the role or company and more candidates must be screened, interviewed, and processed to meet their hiring goals.
+Imagine an organization that hires thousands of employees for seasonal work; this can result in 2,000 or more documents that have to be reviewed, processed, and acted upon in a very quick timeframe.
+Considering that a single document may take a human resource worker 2 minutes to review and make critical decisions about, and up to 2 hours per document to complete its process, this can result in over 4,000 hours of processing.
+Assuming the average resource cost for the participants involved in the processing of new employees is $25 an hour, the company could be looking at over $100,000 just to onboard these new employees!
+This cost is most likely higher considering that not every candidate is a fit for the role or company and more candidates must be screened, interviewed, and processed to meet hiring goals.

-With RPA and Document Understanding, automated processes could be deployed to help minimize the amount of time each processor has to interact with the various documents and the actual process.
+With RPA and IDP, automated processes could be deployed to help minimize the amount of time each processor has to interact with the various documents and the actual process.
 In many cases, documents can be automatically reviewed, analyzed, categorized, and routed for action based on a well-defined business process.
 As an example, this can reduce the overall processing of those 2,000 employees from 4,000 hours to 2,000 hours, resulting in a $50,000 reduction in onboarding and hiring costs for seasonal employees.

 As with any process, it takes time to establish, configure, test, and update to make the process as efficient and accurate as possible.
-This is true with Robotic Process Automation and Document Understanding.
+This is true with Robotic Process Automation and IDP.
 Many RPA tools provide a baseline of processes and intelligence based on business processes, but no two organizations operate the same way.

 How to Learn More

 Using TekStream IDP, organizations can enable their users to quickly process and manage critical business documents, images, forms, video files, and unstructured data from a wide variety of sources.
-Fill out the form below to see how we can help you understand how Robotic Process Automation and Document Understanding can be leveraged within your organization.
+Fill out the form below to see how we can help you understand how Robotic Process Automation and IDP can be leveraged within your organization.
 You’ll improve your processing efficiency, reduce overhead, and see a return on your RPA investment quickly so you can focus on driving your business to even greater heights of success.